linode/docs/docs/web-servers/lamp/how-to-install-a-lamp-stack-on-centos-8/index.md

         sudo systemctl restart httpd.service

 {{< note >}}
-In addition, if you plan to use any HTTPD scripts on the server, update the corresponding SELinux boolean variable.
+In addition, if you plan to use any HTTPD scripts on the server, update the corresponding SELinux Boolean variable.
 To allow HTTPD scripts and modules to connect to the network, use the `sudo setsebool -P httpd_can_network_connect on` command.
 {{</ note >}}

 ### Configure FirewallD to Allow HTTP and HTTPS Connections